sharkdp/bat/doc/assets.md

 6. Add a syntax test for the new language.
 See [below](#Syntax-tests) for details.

 7. If you send a pull request with your changes, please do *not* include the changed `syntaxes.bin` file.
-A new binary cache file will be created once before every new release of `bat`.
+A new binary file will be created once before every new release of `bat`.
 This avoids bloating the repository size unnecessarily.

 ### Syntax tests